 With Solea, the procedure was completed in less than 15 seconds compared to several minutes traditionally.

-Solea’s ability to precisely and virtually blood-free through gingiva allowed for an effortless perfect scan.
+Solea’s ability to precisely cut through gingiva in a virtually bloodless fashion allowed for an effortless perfect scan.

 The dentist delivered an impeccable patient experience including not administering anesthetic, a shorter appointment time, and increased patient comfort post-operatively.